 The company launched its e-textbook service in 2012, responding to the growing trend toward digital education.
 It also introduced the Chegg Study, offering users expert assistance and step-by-step solutions to academic problems.

 In 2013, the business made a significant move by going public.
-Shares began trading on the New York Stock Exchange under the CHGG on November 13, 2013, raising around $187.5 million, providing capital for further expansion.
+Shares began trading on the New York Stock Exchange under the CHGG ticker on November 13, 2013, raising approximately $187.5 million in capital for further expansion.

 In 2014, the company partnered strategically with Ingram Content Group, the world’s largest book distributor.
 This partnership allowed the business to outsource its physical textbook inventory management, enabling it to focus on expanding its digital offerings.

 The company expanded its digital services in 2015 by launching Chegg Tutors, an online tutoring service offering one-on-one sessions with subject experts.
-The service was strengthened by acquiring InstaEDU, an online tutoring platform.
+The acquisition of InstaEDU, an online tutoring platform, strengthened the service.

 In 2016, the company introduced Chegg Writing, a service aimed at helping students improve their writing and detect plagiarism.
 The company also acquired Imagine Easy Solutions, which provided citation and research tools, further expanding its educational resources.